Construction Accounting 101: Principles and Best Practices

 These factors complicate the construction project estimation and cost control process, making it more difficult to accurately predict a project’s final cost.

-Challenging to Predict Profitability
+Challenges to Predict Profitability

 Not having a clear image of the project’s final profit can put construction businesses at risk.
 They may not be able to cover their costs if their projects end up costing more than expected.